Li Xiaojiang: Career and legacy

-Li became the general editor of the Women’s Studies Research Series.
-She worked in the Department of Chinese in Zhengzhou University and chaired the Women’s Studies Research Center.
-She also serves on the international advisory board for the feminist academic journal Signs.
+Li became the general editor of the Women's Studies Research Series.
+She worked in the Department of Chinese in Zhengzhou University and chaired the Women's Studies Research Center.
+She also served on the international advisory board for the feminist academic journal Signs.

-Li Xiaojiang has been a divisive figure in women’s studies.
-While Li remains attached to Marxist humanist discourse, two other notable scholars, Meng Yue and Dai Jinhua believe that gender difference does not need to be rooted in a person's sex.
-Li argues frequently with the All-China Women’s Federation, a State sponsored women’s organization.
-Li has criticized the Women’s Federation for lacking Gender Identity Theory, and the Women’s Federation is unwelcoming of Li Xiaojiang.
+Li Xiaojiang has been a divisive figure in women's studies.
+While Li remained attached to Marxist humanist discourse, two other notable scholars, Meng Yue and Dai Jinhua believe that gender difference does not need to be rooted in a person's sex.
+Li argued frequently with the All-China Women's Federation, a State-sponsored women's organization.
+Li criticized the Women's Federation for lacking Gender Identity Theory, and the Women's Federation was unwelcoming of Li Xiaojiang.

-Part of Li Xiaojiang's ability to create controversy while avoiding feedback is due to her location.
-She resides in a small industrial town with limited resources and of no real importance.
+Part of Li Xiaojiang's ability to create controversy while avoiding feedback was due to her location.
+She resided in a small industrial town with limited resources and of no real importance.

-The Ford Foundation has cooperated with her and through her to fund Women's Studies projects by Chinese feminists.
-Li has had two projects funded by the Ford Foundation.
-The first was the China Women’s Oral History from 2000 to 2003 and the Women/Gender Studies and the Higher Education from 2001 to 2003.
-China Women’s Oral History was the first large project of Gender Studies conducted in China.
+The Ford Foundation cooperated with her and through her to fund Women's Studies projects by Chinese feminists.
+Li had two projects funded by the Ford Foundation.
+The first was the China Women's Oral History from 2000 to 2003 and the Women/Gender Studies and the Higher Education from 2001 to 2003.
+China Women's Oral History was the first large project of Gender Studies conducted in China.

 In 2004 she was the Director of Gender Studies at Dalian University.

+Death

+Li died on 12 February 2025, at the age of 73.